Oklahoma State Highway 33: Payne County

 The Cimarron River forms the county line, where the scar from an old steel truss bridge is visible just east of the highway.
-In 2005 A brand new concrete bridge was being built west of the old one.
+In 2005, a brand new concrete bridge was built west of the old one.
 Shortly into Payne County, the highway rejoins the old alignment at mile 175.5.
 At mile 185.1, US-177 goes north to Stillwater and overlaps SH-33 eastbound for one mile (1.6 km).
-At 186.1, US-177 diverges south into Perkins and toward Shawnee.
+At 186.1, it returns to a two lane highway, and US-177 diverges south into Perkins and toward Shawnee.
 As SH-33 continues east through Payne County, it crosses the Cimarron River again at mile 193.1 before intersecting SH-108, which goes north to Ripley, at 193.5.
 At mile 195.3, SH-18 comes in from the south, and overlaps SH-33 into Cushing, the "Pipeline Capital of the World."
 At mile 201.6, SH-18 diverges north toward Pawnee.
 Upon exiting Cushing, SH-33 becomes a four-lane road forging eastward, and at mile 208.1 converges with SH-99, whose south leg leads to Stroud and Ada.
 The SH-33/SH-99 concurrency continues east into Creek County.

 Creek County

 Mile 209.8 is the county line, and shortly thereafter at mile 210.2, SH-33 Bypass provides a route for trucks to circumnavigate Drumright to the north and west.
 At mile 211.9, on the east side of Drumright, SH-99 diverges to the north toward Pawhuska, and SH-16 travels south toward Muskogee.
 SH-48 intersects SH-33 at mile 223.1, which goes south to Bristow and north to Cleveland.
 At mile 234.2 SH-33 intersects I-44, which in this location is the Turner Turnpike, a toll road to Oklahoma City and Tulsa.
-Shortly thereafter, SH-33 runs out after a tenure of 234.4 mi at SH-66, at the intersection of Main St and Mission St in central Sapulpa.
+Shortly thereafter, SH-33 ends after a tenure of 234.4 mi at SH-66.
+However, according to signage at the intersection, the highway actually turns northeast along SH-66 to downtown Sapulpa, where it seemingly ends at the intersection of Main St and Dewey Ave, making the total length approximately 238.9 mi.